cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 connection via TLS is allowed from the two endpoints.
 Moreover, the source can be even outside Kubernetes, running in a physical or virtual environment.
-Currently, only the `pg_basebackup` bootstrap method is allowed, even though future implementations will enable bootstrap from a backup, as well as WAL file shipping instead/on top of WAL streaming.
+Replica clusters can be created from a recovery object store (backup in Barman Cloud format) or via streaming through `pg_basebackup`.
+Both WAL file shipping and WAL streaming are allowed.
 Replica clusters dramatically improve the business continuity posture of your PostgreSQL databases in Kubernetes, spanning over multiple datacenters and opening up for hybrid and multi-cloud setups (currently, manual switchover